 Care.
 Compassion.
 Community.

-As UNC Asheville prepares for students, faculty and staff to return to campus in Fall 2020, it’s important that our community understand how campus will operate and what is expected of them as we work together to prioritize everyone’s health and safety.
+As UNC Asheville students, faculty and staff return to campus in Fall 2020, it’s important that our community understand how campus will operate and what is expected of them as we work together to prioritize everyone’s health and safety.

 Latest Campus Update